Facebook Reels vs. Instagram Reels: Which Is Better for Your Business?

 Facebook Reels

-From a technical standpoint, Facebook Reels are vertical videos that can be up to 90 seconds long, recently extended from 60 seconds, offering creators more storytelling time, yet can also be as brief as 0.3 seconds.
-They encompass effects, music, or original audio, and are prominently featured across the platform: adjacent to Stories, in the menu, Messenger, and within Facebook groups.
+From a technical perspective, Facebook Reels are vertical videos up to 90 seconds long — a recent extension of the previous 60-second limit, giving creators more time to tell their stories — but potentially as short as 0.3 seconds.
+They include effects, music, or original audio, and they are featured all over the platform: next to Stories — the vertical videos users capture and share in real-time, in the menu, Messenger, and within Facebook groups.

-Described by Facebook as "a new way to create short, entertaining videos, get discovered by new audiences and be part of cultural moments on Facebook," Reels offer enticing opportunities for small businesses and brands.
-With Facebook boasting double the user base of Instagram and Reels being available in over 150 countries since its 2021 launch, the potential for audience reach is substantial.
+Reels — described by Facebook as “a new way to create short, entertaining videos, get discovered by new audiences and be part of cultural moments on Facebook” — hold attractive opportunities for small businesses and brands.
+The potential audience reach is significant, especially with Facebook having double the user base in comparison to Instagram, and Reels also being available in over 150 countries since its initial launch in 2021.

-Moreover, Meta, Facebook's parent company, has introduced "Grooves," a feature that automatically syncs videos with the beat of added music, enhancing their appeal and engagement.
-Additionally, Meta has rolled out a new ad format called "Collection ads" for Facebook Reels, enabling advertisers to showcase multiple products in a single ad, amplifying commercial impact and potentially boosting sales and revenue.
+In addition, Meta, Facebook's parent company, has launched "Grooves," a tool that matches videos to the beat of added music, making them more watch-moving and engaging.
+Further to this, Meta has introduced a new approach to advertising in Facebook Reels, called ‘Collection ads’, which allows advertisers to display multiple products within one ad, which helps increase commercial impact potentially driving more sales and revenue.

 What Are Instagram Reels?